 Once the form is complete and all attachments are uploaded, click the “Submit to Advisor” button.

-Your application is routed directly to your ADVISOR (whatever email address you provided in the box you completed for advisor email) so he/she can approve it.
+Your application is routed directly to your ADVISOR (whatever email address you provided in the box you completed for advisor email) so they can approve it.

-Once approved applications are received at IRB, they are routed to a subcommittee.
+Once ADVISOR-approved applications are received at IRB, they are routed to a subcommittee.
 Feedback can be expected within two weeks during the academic calendar.
-Outside of the academic calendar, or on breaks, reviews may take additional time.
-If revisions are recommended, the two week turn around process restarts from the time IRB receives materials from advisors and/or students.
+Feedback is sent both to the student researcher and their ADVISOR.
+The student is expected to work with their ADVISOR to address feedback from the IRB committee.
+Applications submitted outside of the academic calendar, or on breaks, reviews may take additional time.
+If revisions are recommended, the two-week turn around process restarts from the time IRB receives materials from advisors and/or students.

 You should include in your description of proposed project the following: